Supply Chain Design Tools: Optimizing Total Landed Cost in Uncertain Times

 AI Supply Chain Design Tools: Modeling and Optimization

 Traditional supply chain design modeling methods, such as using Excel sheets, is not only time-consuming, and siloed but also very ineffective.
 A more effective approach is to apply programming languages, such as Python or C++, to develop customized machine learning algorithms, perform calculations, and optimize results.
 However, this requires advanced programming skills and ample implementation time.
 The ideal solution is to use available software tools to model the processes and generate optimized solutions without coding.

 According to Mat Woodcock, “business expertise will never be replaced.
 The trick is giving the tools to the people who are making those decisions to be able to test them and see the implications.
 You don’t have to know python or be a statistician.
 AI-powered supply chain design tools provide an easy front end that allows you to build these models by answering questions.”

-These tools allow the users to implement a question-based “what-if scenario modeling” approach to investigate and solve supply chain management problems.
+These tools allow the users to implement scenario planning, which uses a question-based “what-if scenario modeling” approach to investigate and solve supply chain planning problems.
 The user can define important process constraints, develop and simulate models, adjust and test the behavior of different process parameters for different scenarios, and finally generate optimized results.

 With the optimized results, the supply chain analyst can prepare an evidence-based proposal and share it with the management to aid the decision-making process.

 Supply chain design tools can effectively handle huge and complex data sets, allowing businesses to accurately manage logistics and inventory variables, such as order processing, packaging, transportation, and delivery, and overall improve supply chain analytics and inventory management optimization.